Rohanc28/parking-program/README.md

 ### Known error:

-Invalid Fee output: This occurs due when non standard plate number is entered, i.e. Less than 10 digits.
+Invalid Fee output: This occurs due when either scanner had a bad read or a non standard plate number is entered, i.e. not 10 digits.

 ## Working: